 Students in grades 1-12 take all required courses set forth by the New York State Department of Education.
 Great emphasis is placed on language arts and math.
 Physical education, music, computers, art, and social skills are programmed into students’ weekly schedules.
-When students reach grades 7 and 8, foreign language and health are introduced.

 High School students must meet the following criteria for graduation and receipt of a NY State diploma: